BoccheseGiacomo/SCRN----Pre-Alpha-version/README.md

 # SCRN----Pre-Alpha-version

 Research proposal for a new type of neural network, Self-Control Reservoir Network.
-All what is written in this paper has not been proved yet and would need more studies to be confirmed.
+All what is written has not been proved yet and would need more studies to be confirmed.

 Self-Control Reservoir Network is a neural network concept that inspires from the human brain and from Reservoir Computing, designed for a better and smarter computing network.
 The way it differs from Reservoir Computing and Echo State Networks is that: